-With more than 4,000 clients currently in care, and more than half impacted by HIV/AIDS, we continue to see 30-40 new clients each month and know that the need is even greater than what we can currently provide.
-In addition, DAP’s Community Health department conducts HIV testing, education and early intervention services helping thousands more in our community.
+With more than 10,000 patients currently in care, and half impacted by HIV/AIDS, we continue to see more than 100 new patients each month and know that the need is even greater than what we can currently provide.
+In addition, DAP Health's Community Health department conducts HIV testing, education, and early intervention services helping thousands more in our community.

 What we provide—comprehensive, compassionate care

 We ensure access to care by offering a sliding scale fee for income-qualified individuals who are uninsured.
-Our range of services help address urgent needs, as well as provide a foundation for clients to achieve positive health outcomes and fulfill the goals that they have for their lives.
-DAP further removes barriers by providing the following services which include:
+Our range of services helps address urgent needs, as well as provide a foundation for patients to achieve positive health outcomes and fulfill the goals that they have for their lives.
+DAP Health further removes barriers by providing the following services which include: